SurimJang/caterpillars/Weather Observation Station 5.md

 ORDER BY 2, 1
 LIMIT 1
 )
-UNION ALL    -- 정렬하지 않고 합친 뒤 반환
-(SELECT CITY, CHAR_LENGTH(CITY)
+UNION ALL    -- Not sorting (Apply only sorting in the last SELECT statement) (SELECT CITY, CHAR_LENGTH(CITY)
 FROM STATION
 ORDER BY 2 DESC, 1